-chmod ugo+rwx /Library/WebServer/CGI-Executables/save_data.pl
+chmod ugo+rwx /Library/WebServer/CGI-Executables/ save_data.pl

 Before you hit Return, study what you have typed.
 Be sure that the capitalization, spacing, and spelling are exactly correct.
-There should be a space after chmod and before /Library.
+There should be a space after "chmod" and before "/Library".
 Hit Return, and a new prompt (new line) appears.

-Now, take the survey made by SurveyWiz or FactorWiz (Example 3.1 in Table 26.2 will do), and find the <FORM> tag.
+Now, take the survey made by SurveyWiz or FactorWiz (the Driving Survey example in Table 27.2 will do), and find the <FORM> tag.
 Change this tag to read as follows:

 '''

 <FORM METHOD='post' ACTION='http://

-Localhost/cgi-bin/save data.pl>
+localhost/cgi-bin/save_data.pl>

 '''

-Save your survey in the Sites folder as described previously.
+Save your survey in the folder "Sites" as described in Section 27.6.1.
 You are now ready to collect data.
 Use your browser to view the survey.
-Fill it out and push the submit button.
-You should be redirected to the thank-you page designated on the second line of the Perl script, and your data should have been saved in the DataFiles folder.
+Fill it out and push the "submit" button.
+You should be redirected to the "thank you" page designated on the second line of the Perl Script, and your data should have been saved in the folder, DataFiles.